Tithe War: The "war" 1831–36

 Regular clashes causing fatalities continued over the next two years, causing the authorities to reinforce selected army barracks fearing an escalation.
 Taking stock of the continuing resistance, in 1831 the authorities recorded 242 homicides, 1,179 robberies, 401 burglaries, 568 burnings, 280 cases of cattle-maiming, 161 assaults, 203 riots and 723 attacks on property directly attributed to seizure order enforcement.
 In 1832, the president of Carlow College was imprisoned for not paying tithes.
-The Church Temporalities Act 1833 reduced the size of the Church of Ireland hierarchy and abolished the church rate (called "parish cess" in Ireland), a separate tax from tithes which was similarly resented.
+The Church Temporalities Act 1833 (3 & 4 Will.
+4. c.
+37) reduced the size of the Church of Ireland hierarchy and abolished the church rate (called "parish cess" in Ireland), a separate tax from tithes which was similarly resented.

 On 18 December 1834, a distraining party backed up by an escort consisting of detachments of the 29th Regiment of Foot, 4th Royal Irish Dragoon Guards and Royal Irish Constabulary was attacked by a crowd of 250 tenant farmers near Bartlemy who were resisting the party's attempt to collect forty shillings in unpaid tithes from a local widower.
 The escort fired into the crowd, killing between twelve and twenty and wounding forty-five people.
 O'Connell subsequently denounced the actions of the escort party.

 The conflict had the support of the Roman Catholic clergy and the following quotation, from a letter written by the Bishop of Kildare and Leighlin, Dr. James Doyle to Thomas Spring Rice became the rallying cry for the movement:

 There are many noble traits in the Irish character, mixed with failings which have always raised obstacles to their own well-being; but an innate love of justice, and an indomitable hatred of oppression, is like a gem upon the front of our nation which no darkness can obscure.
 To this fine quality I trace their hatred of tithes; may it be as lasting as their love of justice!

 Outcome

 Finding and collecting livestock chattels and the associated mayhem created public outrage and proved an increasing strain on police relations.
 The government suspended collections.
 One official lamented that "it cost a shilling to collect tuppence".

 King William IV, the last king from the House of Hanover, died in 1837.
-In 1838, parliament introduced a Tithe Commutation Act for Ireland.
+In 1838, Parliament introduced the Tithe Rentcharge (Ireland) Act 1838 (1 & 2 Vict. c.
+109) for Ireland.
 This reduced the amount payable directly by about a quarter and made the remainder payable in rent to landlords.
 They in turn were to pass payment to the authorities.
 Tithes were thus effectively added to a tenant's rent payment.
 This partial relief and elimination of the confrontational collections ended the violent aspect of the Tithe War.

 Full relief from the tax was not achieved until the Irish Church Act 1869, which disestablished the Church of Ireland, by the Gladstone government.